-3502 Hybrid Hospital- 1789 Hospital-Wide 1550 Hospital-level 0468 Hospital 30-day, 1893 Hospital 30-Day, 2558 Hospital 30-Day, All- Wide (All-Condition, All-Procedure) Risk- All-Cause Unplanned Readmission Measure risk-standardized complication rate all-cause, risk- standardized mortality all-cause, risk- standardized mortality Cause, Risk-Standardized Mortality Rate (RSMR) Standardized (HWR) (RSCR) following rate (RSMR) following rate (RSMR) following Following Coronary Mortality Measure elective primary total hip arthroplasty (THA) pneumonia hospitalization chronic obstructive pulmonary disease Artery Bypass Graft (CABG) Surgery and/or total knee arthroplasty (TKA) (COPD) hospitalization that is present on OSRTOKZ Replacement admission (POA) for a condition which of Right Knee Joint, Femoral Surface with hospitals have limited Nonautologous Tissue ability to influence survival Substitute, Open Approach Rationale: Hospitals OSRU07Z Replacement have little ability to impact mortality for of Left Knee Joint, Femoral Surface with some conditions.
-This Autologous Tissue list of conditions (see data dictionary, HWM Substitute, Open Approach ICD-10 Inclusion tab) OSRUOJZ Replacement was determined through independent of Left Knee Joint, Femoral Surface with review, by several clinicians, of Synthetic Substitute, conditions associated Open Approach OSRUOKZ Replacement with high mortality.
-The decisions were of Left Knee Joint, also reviewed with our Femoral Surface with Nonautologous Tissue Technical Expert Panel (TEP) and Technical Substitute, Open Work Group.
-Approach OSRV07Z Replacement Admissions are not included in the cohort of Right Knee Joint, if the patient had a Tibial Surface with Autologous Tissue principal diagnosis code that is on this Substitute, Open list, or a secondary code with POA that is Approach OSRVOJZ Replacement on the list. of Right Knee Joint, In addition, for patients with multiple Tibial Surface with Synthetic Substitute, admissions, the Open Approach measure selects only one admission, at OSRVOKZ Replacement of Right Knee Joint, random, for inclusion.
-Tibial Surface with There is no practical statistical modeling Nonautologous Tissue Substitute, Open approach that can Approach OSRW07Z account or adjust for the complex Replacement of Left relationship between the number of Knee Joint, Tibial Surface with admissions and risk of Autologous Tissue mortality in the context of a hospital- Substitute, Open Approach wide mortality OSRWOJZ Replacement measure.
-Random selection ensures that of Left Knee Joint, Tibial Surface with providers are not Synthetic Substitute, penalized for a "last" admission during the Open Approach OSRWOKZ measurement period; selecting the last Replacement of Left admission would not Knee Joint, Tibial Surface with be as accurate a reflection of the risk of Nonautologous Tissue death as random Substitute, Open Approach selection, as the last admission is An ICD-9 to ICD-10 crosswalk is attached inherently associated in field S.2b.
+3502 Hybrid Hospital- 1789 Hospital-Wide 1550 Hospital-level 0468 Hospital 30-day, 1893 Hospital 30-Day, 2558 Hospital 30-Day, All- Wide (All-Condition, All-Procedure) Risk- All-Cause Unplanned Readmission Measure risk-standardized all-cause, risk- all-cause, risk- Cause, Risk-Standardized Standardized (HWR) complication rate (RSCR) following standardized mortality rate (RSMR) following standardized mortality rate (RSMR) following Mortality Rate (RSMR) Following Coronary Mortality Measure elective primary total pneumonia chronic obstructive Artery Bypass Graft hip arthroplasty (THA) and/or total knee hospitalization pulmonary disease (COPD) hospitalization (CABG) Surgery arthroplasty (TKA) that is present on admission (POA) for a OSRTOKZ Replacement of Right Knee Joint, condition which Femoral Surface with hospitals have limited ability to influence Nonautologous Tissue Substitute, Open survival Approach Rationale: Hospitals OSRU07Z Replacement have little ability to impact mortality for of Left Knee Joint, Femoral Surface with some conditions.
+This Autologous Tissue list of conditions (see data dictionary, HWM Substitute, Open Approach ICD-10 Inclusion tab) OSRUOJZ Replacement was determined through independent of Left Knee Joint, Femoral Surface with review, by several Synthetic Substitute, clinicians, of conditions associated Open Approach with high mortality.
+OSRUOKZ Replacement of Left Knee Joint, The decisions were also reviewed with our Femoral Surface with Technical Expert Panel Nonautologous Tissue Substitute, Open (TEP) and Technical Approach Work Group.
+Admissions are not OSRV07Z Replacement included in the cohort of Right Knee Joint, Tibial Surface with if the patient had a principal diagnosis Autologous Tissue code that is on this Substitute, Open Approach list, or a secondary code with POA that is OSRVOJZ Replacement on the list. of Right Knee Joint, Tibial Surface with In addition, for patients with multiple Synthetic Substitute, admissions, the Open Approach measure selects only one admission, at OSRVOKZ Replacement of Right Knee Joint, random, for inclusion.
+Tibial Surface with There is no practical statistical modeling Nonautologous Tissue Substitute, Open approach that can Approach account or adjust for the complex 0SRW07Z Replacement of Left relationship between Knee Joint, Tibial the number of Surface with Autologous Tissue admissions and risk of mortality in the Substitute, Open context of a hospital- Approach wide mortality measure.
+Random OSRWOJZ Replacement of Left Knee Joint, selection ensures that Tibial Surface with providers are not penalized for a "last" Synthetic Substitute, Open Approach admission during the OSRWOKZ measurement period; selecting the last Replacement of Left Knee Joint, Tibial admission would not Surface with be as accurate a reflection of the risk of Nonautologous Tissue Substitute, Open death as random Approach selection, as the last admission is An ICD-9 to ICD-10 inherently associated crosswalk is attached in field S.2b.
 (Data with a higher mortality risk.
-Random Dictionary or Code Table). selection is also used in CMS's condition- Elective primary specific mortality THA/TKA procedures are defined as those measures.
-Note that random selection procedures without reduces the number any of the following: 1) Femur, hip, or of admissions, but does not exclude any pelvic fractures coded patients from the in principal or secondary discharge measure.
-The cohort is defined diagnosis fields of the using ICD-10 Clinical index admission 2) Partial hip Modification codes identified in Medicare arthroplasty (PHA) Part A Inpatient claims data.
-The measure procedures with a concurrent THA/TKA aggregates the ICD-10 3) Revision procedures principal diagnosis and all procedure codes of with a concurrent THA/TKA the index admission , IALITY FORLIM
+Random Dictionary or Code selection is also used Table).
+Elective primary in CMS's condition- specific mortality THA/TKA procedures measures.
+Note that are defined as those procedures without random selection reduces the number any of the following: of admissions, but 1) Femur, hip, or does not exclude any patients from the pelvic fractures coded in principal or measure. secondary discharge The cohort is defined diagnosis fields of the index admission using ICD-10 Clinical Modification codes 2) Partial hip identified in Medicare arthroplasty (PHA) Part A Inpatient claims data.
+The measure procedures with a concurrent THA/TKA aggregates the ICD-10 3) Revision procedures principal diagnosis and all procedure codes of with a concurrent THA/TKA the index admission · · · · , · · · · IALITY FORLINA